meet our team

 FAST FACTS OF DPC

 Direct Primary Care (DPC) is an innovative healthcare model being embraced by patients, providers, employers, and policymakers across the United States.
 DPC offers a unique, affordable membership-based approach that enables patients to establish ongoing relationships with their physicians.
-Patients visit a “primary care home” for all routing and preventative services, including check-ups, urgent care, and chronic care management.
+Patients visit a “primary care home” for all routine and preventative services, including check-ups, urgent care, and chronic care management.
 Most notably, patients receive unrestricted access to unhurried primary care, essential for the patient’s wellbeing and the ongoing maintenance of health.

 CURRENT STATE OF HEALTHCARE